Ali-Al-Hadi-Al-Husseini/Ali-Al-Hadi-Al-Husseini/README.md

 - 👋 Hi, I’m @Ali-Al-Hadi-Al-Husseini
-- 👀 I’m interested in Full-stack web development , data-structures and aglgorithms, and  computer vision
+- 👀 I’m interested in Full-stack web development , data-structures and algorithms, and  computer vision
 - 🌱 I’m currently learning computer vision with python-opencv2
 - 💞️ I’m looking to collaborate on porjectsthat will me leran about opencv and about networking with python-sockets
 - 📫 How to reach alihadi.alhusseini@gmail.com